Hasmelash95/cherry-leaves-mildew/README.md

 ![Screenshot 2023-04-07 at 05 13 13](https://user-images.githubusercontent.com/103432143/230539553-3a4d51b6-1597-4609-82a7-cdf5933efc2c.png)

 The tests were carried out on macOS and Windows devices.
 The browsers tested were: Google Chrome, Microsoft Edge, Safari and Firefox.
+All passed.

 Acceptance Criteria for the user stories [seen here](https://github.com/Hasmelash95/cherry-leaves-mildew-detection/issues) were fulfilled.